+SmartClient Reference – Concepts > Client-Server Integration

 Direct Method Invocation

 DMI (Direct Method Invocation) allows you to declare what Java class and method should be invoked when specific DSRequests arrive at the server.
 A DMI is declared by adding a <serverObject> tag to your DataSource descriptor.